 Crowborough Army Camp

-The proposed asylum accommodation centre at the former army camp is primarily a Home Office decision; ESCC has limited formal powers.
-Reform’s candidate campaigned on a pledge to “provide a strong voice against decisions that adversely impact our town, wherever they’re made and by whom” — language widely understood locally to include the army camp proposal.
-No public statement on the camp recorded since the election on 7 May 2026.
+Reform’s candidate campaigned on a pledge to “provide a strong voice against decisions that adversely impact our town.”
+No public statement on the army camp asylum accommodation proposal has been recorded since the election on 7 May 2026.

 Silent since election